 Stress is one of the main contributors to feeling burned out from work.
-Research conducted by Gallup shows business owners experience more stress than other workers.
+Research conducted by Gallup shows business owners experience burnout and more stress than other workers.
 Following the results of a survey on the well-being of business leaders, their research found 45% of entrepreneurs surveyed felt stressed most of the day.

 Becoming a Work Martyr